zerjioang/Nubia-Z17-NX563J-ROM/README.md

 ```

 ## Whats new in this version 4.30
-Automatically transalted from chinese using Google Transaltor.
+Automatically transalted from chinese using Google Translator.
 Just be aware of it.
 ```
 Release Notes